• Skip to primary navigation

 This delicious Thai-inspired Nut-Free "Peanut" Sauce is thick, creamy and so simple to make.
 With just a few pantry ingredients you'll have a gluten-free, vegan, Paleo and Whole30-friendly sauce ready to go!

-Prep Time5 minutes
+Prep Time 5 minutes mins

-Cook Time0 minutes
+Cook Time 0 minutes mins

-Total Time5 minutes
+Total Time 5 minutes mins

-Course: Main Course
+Course Main Course

-Cuisine: Indonesian, Southeast Asian, Thai, Vietnamese
+Cuisine Indonesian, Southeast Asian, Thai, Vietnamese

 Ingredients

-• cup sunbutter, preferably with no sugar added
+• ⅔ cup sunbutter, preferably with no sugar added

 • ½ cup water

-• 2 tbsp. coconut aminos (see note)
+• 2 tablespoons coconut aminos (see note)

-• ¼ tsp. garlic powder
+• ¼ teaspoon garlic powder

-• ¼ tsp. red pepper flakes
+• ¼ teaspoon red pepper flakes

 • fine sea salt, to taste

-• 1 tsp. honey optional (omit for Whole30; see note)
+• 1 teaspoon honey optional (omit for Whole30; see note)

 • spritz of lime juice optional (see note)